 International trade is complex at the best of times, so anything that makes the process smoother has to be good for your business.
 Using a trade finance platform makes it easy to pay global suppliers using other currencies.

 Currency fluctuations are an inherent risk in any international transaction.
 If the rate between the Australian dollar and your supplier’s currency changes dramatically overnight, you could suddenly owe a lot more than you’d budgeted.
-Trade finance can safeguard against these currency fluctuations by setting the exchange rate for the transaction upfront.
+Trade Finance can safeguard against these currency fluctuations by setting the exchange rate for the transaction upfront.

 Our Supply Chain Platform gives you single-click payment across 72 countries in your choice of up to 15 currencies, which greatly reduces costly bank FX conversion fees and margins.
 Or you can bring your own third-party forward exchange contract to the transaction via our supply chain platform too.
 In just one click, you can authorise the payment, knowing that the FX is handled quickly and easily in a single, hassle-free step.